Consensys/truffle-security/README.md

              Blocking non zero return for CI integrations to throw an error (non-zero exit code).
   --ci-whitelist { 101 | 103,111,115 | ... }
              List of allowed SWCs that will not throw an error (non-zero exit code).
+  --apiKey { api key generated from profile dashboard}
+             Authenticate with api key instead of login details.
   --color, --no-color
              Enable/disable output coloring.
 The default is enabled.